Product: ProfileUnity-FlexApp

 Resolution:

-This pop up is triggered because ProfileUnity client tools 6.8.x can't find the ProfileUnity console which is the License Server.
-It can only find the console if it was installed with "ClientSettings.xml" present.
+This pop up is triggered because ProfileUnity client tools 6.8.x is unable to communicate with the ProfileUnity License Server.

 Step 1) - Deploy ClientSettings.xml

-- Go to "Administration" Page in ProfileUnity console.
+- Go to the "Administration" Page in the ProfileUnity management console.

-- Verify that "Communication Type to Broker Messages" is set to "Licensing Only Fabric Use" only if you are not currently using ProfileUnity ProfileDisk.
+- Verify that "ProfileDisk and FlexDisk VMDK Mode" is set to "Disable ProfileDisk and FlexDisk VMDK" only if you are not currently using ProfileUnity ProfileDisk.

-- Verify that "Deployment Path" is where your ProfileUnity client tools are located and lwl.profileunity.client.startup.exe is located.
+- Verify that "Deployment Path" is where your ProfileUnity client tools are located.

 Step 2) - Update ProfileUnity Client tools to read the new "ClientSettings.xml"

-- Option 1) If there is GPO Computer Startup Script running lwl.profileunity.client.startup.exe than restart/refresh your desktops/pool
+- Option 1) If the GPO Computer Startup Script is configured restart/refresh your desktops/pool

-- Option 2) If there is no GPO Computer Startup Script than go to Gold image and re-run ProfileUnity's installer (lwl.profileunity.client.startup.exe) in elevated CMD window.
+- Option 2) If there is no GPO Computer Startup Script, with the clientsettings.xml file in place, re-run the ProfileUnity installer (lwl.profileunity.client.startup.exe) in elevated CMD window.
 Recompose the pool.

-If there are any problems with client machines contacting licensing server or desktops/users finding a license server please contact support (support@liquidware.com) and attach 3 files:
+If there are still problems with licensing, please contact support (support@liquidware.com) and attach 3 files:

 - "clientlicensingservice log" which is found in c:\windows\temp\profileunity.